 Please review the Program Technical Standards as they are considered criteria for admission to the program.

 Current students may apply during the Spring semester before the Fall program intake.
-Applications become available the second Friday in February and must be delivered or postmarked by the end of the last week that starts in May (June 2 for 2023).
+Applications become available the second Friday in February and must be delivered or postmarked by the last day of the month of May.
 Late applications may be accepted if space allows.
 However, students can apply before finishing their prerequisites and may be considered for conditional acceptance if space is available.
 Final determination will be made after satisfactory completion of the prerequisite courses.

 To be eligible to apply to the distance/hybrid program, students MUST: